JohannesHausch/SDI_Documentation/SDI_documentation/Apache.md

 ```
 After Restarting Apache we can now open our Webiste and add /doc-conf to see our Documentation

-Our documentation is stored on Git, and our server clones it for easy access.

 ### Publish with rsync

-If you have a html file on your local device and want to transfer it to the server with `rsync`.
-Create a new directory on your server to copy the html into.
-In our case this would be the "doc" directory.
+If you are not using git and want to transfer a html file from your local device to the server, you can use `rsync`.

+First, create a new directory on your server to copy the html into.
+In our case this would be the "sdidoc" directory as seen above.
+Then run this command:

 ```
 rsync -avz -e ssh C:/Users/gimou/OneDrive/Desktop/index.html root@sdi04a.mi.hdm-stuttgart.de:/var/www/doc